Bram Nuytinck: Anderlecht

 On 31 August 2012, Nuytinck signed with Anderlecht.
 He made his debut in the UEFA Champions League for Anderlecht.
 During his first two years in the club he grew into a regular, winning the Belgian First Division A both years.
 After his coach, fellow Dutchman John van den Brom, was sacked in 2014, Nuytinck saw himself play less as Olivier Deschacht was preferred in the centre of defense.
 The following year, during the 2016–17 season, Nuytinck was a regular in the starting lineup again, as Anderlecht finished first in the league.

 Udinese

 On 29 July 2017, Nuytinck signed for Italian team Udinese on a four-year contract.
 On 27 August, in his second appearance for the club, he scored his first goal in the Serie A in a 3–2 loss at SPAL.

 On 26 September 2018, Nuytinck scored with a bicycle kick in a 2–1 loss to Lazio.

 Nuytinck made 143 appearances for Udinese through six seasons, in which he scored three goals and assisted four.

 Sampdoria

 Nuytinck joined Sampdoria on a free transfer on 2 January 2023, signing a six-month contract.

+Return to NEC

+In June 2023, it was announced that Nuytinck had signed a contract to return to his former club NEC following the expiration of his Sampdoria contract.